dgrfs/config-adapt-hawk-rnaseq/README.md

 ```

 # Faster startup with saved references
 Nextflow builds references.
-If you are running the pipeline multiple times, to speed up the process you can set save_reference to TRUE in .config, and then refer to those saved references in future runs.
+If you are running the pipeline multiple times, to speed up the process you can set save_reference to TRUE in .config, and then refer to those saved references in future runs. <br />
 In adapt.scw.config:
 ```
 fasta: $PWD/ref/Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz